Head & Neck Cancer Care

 - Clinical trials for patients who are eligible for investigational therapy for advanced head and neck cancer

-- A STAT Clinic for Head and Neck Cancer at Wellstar Cobb Hospital, allowing patients to see a head and neck cancer surgeon and a radiation oncologist in the same setting on the same day
+- A STAT Clinic for Head and Neck Cancer, allowing patients to see multiple specialists in the same setting on the same day to get treatment started faster

 Head & Neck Cancer Types We TreatThe comprehensive network of services at Wellstar benefit people who have various types of head and neck cancer, including those with: